of Months

 - Store nuts, flour, and juice in the door because it’s frequently opened.
 Save the colder parts of the freezer for other foods.

 - Freeze fruits and vegetables at the peak of flavor.
-Here are some fruits and veggies you’re better off buying frozen in the first place.

 Make sure you’re thawing food safely